Splice joint: Tabled splice joint

 The tabled splice joint is another variation of the half lap.
 The cheeks are cut with interlocking surfaces so that when brought together the joint resists being pulled apart.

 Tapered finger splice joint

-The tapered finger splice joint requires a series of matching 'fingers' or interlocking prominences to be cut on the ends of opposing members.
+The tapered finger splice joint requires a series of matching 'fingers' or interlocking markings to be cut on the ends of opposing members.
 The joint is brought together and glued, with the fingers providing substantial glue surface.

 This joint is commonly used in the production of building materials from smaller offcuts of timber.
 It is commonly found in skirting, architrave, and fascia.

 The joint is usually made by machine.